Check out the First Timer’s Guide to the Bash.

-Broken Hill has various accommodation options such as caravan parks, hotels and motels.
+There are many restaurants, cafes and pubs throughout the town, as well as various accommodation options such as caravan parks, hotels and motels.

 Outback roads (particularly unsealed roads) can be closed after local rain.
 They usually re-open reasonably quickly.
 Plan ahead if you are taking a road trip on the more remote outback roads, and have a few alternative routes up your sleeve.